TheJacksonLaboratory/intro-napari-workshop/napari-workshops/intro_napari_GUI.md

 ## Launch napari

 For this introduction, we will launch the napari application directly from the terminal.
+Note: If you are using the napari bundle app, you can just double-click the napari icon to launch it like a normal application.

 ````{important}
 Remember to activate the right environment!

 ```bash
-conda activate napari-workshop
+conda activate intro-napari-workshop
 ```
 ````